KilledByAPixel/ZzFX/README.md

 ## ZzFX Features

-- Tiny synth engine with 17 controllable parameters.
+- Tiny synth engine with 19 controllable parameters.
 - Play sounds via code, no need for sound asset files!
 - Compatible with nearly all web browsers.
 - Small code footprint, the micro version is under 1 kilobyte.
 - Can produce a massive variety of sound effect types.
 - Sounds can be played with a short call. zzfx(...[,,,,.1,,,,9])
-- Use ZZFX.GetNote to get frequencies on a standard diatonic scale.
 - Supports saving sounds as wav files for offline playback.
+- Use ZZFX.GetNote to get frequencies on a musical scale.
 - Both ZzFX and ZzFXMicro run in strict mode.
 - No additional libraries or dependencies are required.
 - Open source with MIT license, you can use this for anything!